Hong Kong Healthcare Blog - OT&P

 Preventing Malaria

 Avoiding mosquito bites is the first and best line of defence against contracting malaria.
-Travellers can also protect themselves by taking antimalarial medication9.
+Travellers can also protect themselves by taking antimalarial medication.

 Avoid Mosquito Bites

-Although it is impossible to avoid mosquito bites entirely, according to the National Health Service9, the following preventative measures need to be followed:
+Although it is impossible to avoid mosquito bites entirely, according to the National Health Service, the following preventative measures need to be followed:

-• If you don't have access to air conditioning, sleep under a mosquito net that has been treated with insecticide.
+• If you don't have access to air conditioning, sleep under a mosquito net treated with insecticide.

 • Apply insect repellent to your skin and in your sleeping areas.
-Diethyltoluamide (DEET) is the most effective repellent and is available in sprays, roll-ons, sticks, and lotions.
+Diethyltoluamide (DEET) is the most effective repellent available in sprays, roll-ons, sticks, and lotions.
 Remember to reapply it regularly.

 • Instead of shorts, opt for light, loose-fitting trousers and long-sleeved shirts.
 Especially during the evening, as this is when mosquitoes are most active.